 If you are questioning whether you let that great person get away, be careful not to confuse loneliness with pining over a lost love.
 We can spend a lot of time “walking down memory lane” over someone who we thought was the right person.
 Sometimes it really was the wrong person but we hold on to the few good things because ultimately no one wants to be alone.
-Many people fabricate what was in their relationship because there is nothing else there to replace it.
+Many people fabricate what really wasn't in their relationship because there is nothing else there to replace it.
 This is why some men and women breakup and makeup numerous times in their partnerships.
 They talk themselves into thinking there is more to the relationship than there really is.

 If you did let your soul mate go and you know in your heart that it was the biggest mistake of your life, it is never too late to act upon these feelings.
 Knowing when it is purely a physical lust or true love will be the answer to your question and who knows, they could be feeling exactly the same way about you!
-Timing plays a huge part in is everything because we do in life and some of us understand it much earlier than others.
+Timing plays a huge part in everything we do in life and some of us understand it much earlier than others.

 Your intuition is your true guide and will never lead you astray when you learn to listen and trust it.
 When two people are both ready at the same time, becomes the right time ~ regardless of how many years have passed. ~Love has no curfew~